Gaylord Perry: San Diego Padres (1978–79)

 Before the 1978 season, the Rangers traded Perry to the San Diego Padres in exchange for middle reliever Dave Tomlin and $125,000.
 In the final game of the 1978 season, Perry recorded his 3,000th strikeout, becoming the third pitcher to do so after Walter Johnson and Bob Gibson.
-Perry won the Cy Young Award, after going 21–6 for San Diego, becoming the first pitcher to win the Cy Young Award in both leagues.
+Perry won the Cy Young Award, going 21–6 with a 2.73 ERA in 37 starts for San Diego, becoming the first pitcher to win the Cy Young Award in both leagues.

-In 1979, Perry posted a 3.05 ERA and a 12–11 record before quitting the team on September 5, saying he would retire unless the club traded him back to Texas.
+In 1979, Perry posted a 12–11 record and a 3.05 ERA in 32 starts before quitting the team on September 5, saying he would retire unless the club traded him back to Texas.
 The Padres traded Perry to the Texas Rangers on February 15, 1980, with minor leaguers Tucker Ashford and Joe Carroll for first baseman Willie Montañez.

 Texas Rangers / New York Yankees (1980)

-In 1980, Perry posted a 6–9 record and 3.43 ERA in 24 games with Texas before being traded to the Yankees on August 13, 1980, for minor leaguers Ken Clay and a player to be named later (Marvin Thompson).
+In 1980, Perry posted a 6–9 record and 3.43 ERA in 24 starts with Texas before being traded to the Yankees on August 13, 1980, for minor leaguers Ken Clay and a player to be named later (Marvin Thompson).
 Many Yankees players had complained about Perry during his stints with the Rangers, and the club even used a special camera team to monitor his movements during one of his starts at Yankee Stadium.
-Perry finished the season with a 4–4 record for the Yankees. but did not pitch in the team's trip to the AL Championship Series.
+Perry finished the season with a 4–4 record with a 4.44 ERA in 10 games (eight starts) for the Yankees.
+He did not pitch in the team's trip to the AL Championship Series.

 Atlanta Braves (1981)

-Perry's contract was up after the 1980 season and he signed a one-year, $300,000 contract with the Atlanta Braves for the 1981 season.
-During the strike-shortened 1981 season, Perry, the oldest player at the time in Major League baseball, started 23 games (150 2/3 innings) and had an 8–9 record.
+Perry's contract was up after the 1980 season and he agreed to a one-year, $300,000 contract with the Atlanta Braves for the 1981 season on January 8.
+During the strike-shortened 1981 season, Perry, the oldest player at the time in Major League baseball, started 23 games (150 2/3 innings) and had an 8–9 record with a 3.94 ERA.
 The Braves released Perry after the season, leaving him three victories short of 300.